 There are a lot of restaurants and shops in Lappeenranta.
 Many of them offer student discounts, so you don’t have to worry about the prices.
 In addition to services, housing in Lappeenranta is also very inexpensive compared to larger Finnish cities.
 You can either live in a student house or find a home on the private market.

 From swimming and running to ice skating and skiing

 Lappeenranta is one of the most beautiful cities in Finland.
 It is surrounded by Lake Saimaa, and therefore, you will find many running and skiing trails along the shoreline.
 The harbour houses many restaurant ships where you can enjoy the views, whether it’s spring, summer or autumn.
-In the winter, you can go skating on the ice or enjoy a cup of hot chocolate in a café that was voted the best one in Finland in 2018.
+In the winter, you can go skating on the ice or enjoy a cup of hot chocolate in a café that has been voted the best one in Finland in 2018 and 2020.

 Lappeenranta, a forerunner in renewable energy and clean living environments, has been named the climate capital of Finland.
 The city is committed to energy-efficiency and sustainable development.
 This is supported by, for example, installing solar panels on the rooftops of new buildings and by encouraging people to use public transport or bikes to get around.
 For students, however, most services are within walking distance from the campus.

 In conclusion; in Lappeenranta you will be surrounded by nature, services and most importantly a strong community of students.
 What is not to love?